 Directors and biographical details

 Brian Marsh – Brian is the Executive Chairman of the B.P.
 Marsh Group.
 He is a member of the Investment Committee, the Valuation Committee, the Remuneration Committee, the Nominations Committee and the Disclosure Committee.
+Brian is responsible for leading the Board in achieving the Company’s Strategy.

 Alice Foulk – Alice is the Managing Director and a member of the Investment Committee, the Valuation Committee, the Remuneration Committee, the Nominations Committee and the Disclosure Committee.
+Alice is responsible for the overall performance of the Company and monitoring the Company’s overall progress towards achieving its objectives and goals, as set by the Board.

 Pankaj Lakhani – Pankaj is a non-executive director, the Chairman of the Remuneration and Audit Committee and a member of the Valuation Committee and the Nominations Committee.